prithuls/BSA-UNR/content/people/people.md

 # Order that this section appears on the page.
 weight: 68

-title: Members of BSA
+title: Members of the BSA
-subtitle:
+subtitle: We are glad to have you on board.

 content:
   # Choose which groups/teams of users to display.